zoom/zoom-sdk-macos/README.md

 </div>

 ## Latest SDK Notifications
+1. When you are deploying your app with Zoom macos SDK, please don't forget to re-sign the frameworks in `ZoomSDK` and please don't re-sign the files in `Plugins`.
-1. Due to the enhanced security requirements added in Mac OS 10.14, if you are planning to use Mac OS SDK in Mac OS 10.14 or above, please add **Camera** and **Microphone** privacy settings in your `.plist` file.
+2. Due to the enhanced security requirements added in Mac OS 10.14, if you are planning to use Mac OS SDK in Mac OS 10.14 or above, please add **Camera** and **Microphone** privacy settings in your `.plist` file.

-2. **Variable Name Changes**: Since [v4.3.1.47193.0321](https://github.com/zoom/zoom-sdk-macos/releases/tag/v4.3.1.47193.0321), we have renamed the term "APP" to "SDK" in our demo to avoid confusion between the term "API" and "APP".
+3. **Variable Name Changes**: Since [v4.3.1.47193.0321](https://github.com/zoom/zoom-sdk-macos/releases/tag/v4.3.1.47193.0321), we have renamed the term "APP" to "SDK" in our demo to avoid confusion between the term "API" and "APP".
-3. **Unfortunately, our Mac OS SDK does not support Xcode 11 at this point.
+4. **Unfortunately, our Mac OS SDK does not support Xcode 11 at this point.
 Please do not compile and build your application with Xcode 11.
 We are working on the Xcode 11 support and it is a priority for us.
 Pardon the inconvenience.
 Until then, please use Xcode 10 and here are the options for installing or using Xcode 10:**
    * [Working with multiple versions of Xcode](https://medium.com/@hacknicity/working-with-multiple-versions-of-xcode-e331c01aa6bc).
 Make sure to follow instructions carefully, before launching for the first time.
    * Use a [hosted service](https://support.macincloud.com/support/solutions/articles/8000042681-how-to-utilize-a-different-xcode-version-for-build-process-on-mac) supporting [many versions of Xcode](https://support.macincloud.com/support/solutions/articles/8000023177-versions-of-tools-and-applications-on-vsts-agent-plan-servers-).
-4. Please be aware that some of our interfaces are deprecated in the latest release, please check out our [CHANGELOG](https://github.com/zoom/zoom-sdk-macos/blob/master/CHANGELOG.md) for more detail
+5. Please be aware that some of our interfaces are deprecated in the latest release, please check out our [CHANGELOG](https://github.com/zoom/zoom-sdk-macos/blob/master/CHANGELOG.md) for more detail
-5. Our brand new [Zoom Developer Community Forum](https://devforum.zoom.us/) is now online!!!
+6. Our brand new [Zoom Developer Community Forum](https://devforum.zoom.us/) is now online!!!
 Check it out!
 We are here to help! :D

 ## Full Documentation && Community Support
 You can find the full Zoom MacOS SDK documentation and the community support forum here: